itsLishan/itsLishan.github.io/lishanaz/content/project/bathroom.md

 ### Results

 As this was a guerilla project, we anticipated getting shut down at any moment.
-In the short time that the experiment stayed up (as short as 30 minutes in some bathrooms), we generated a high level of engagement.
+In the short time that the experiment stayed up (as short as 30 minutes in some bathrooms), we generated level of engagement achieved.
 More photos of results coming soon :)

 **Note: dry-erase marker wipes cleanly from mirrors, and we were prepared to clean up the mess ourselves so as to not put more work on any cleaning staff**